publichealthengland/UKHSA_Immensa_analysis/README.md

 ----------
 Data and code from this project have been published in the spririt of collaboration.
 Please feel free to replicate this work, or to adapt & develop the work further.
 When using the data and code from this repository please cite using the following.

-> Hounsome, L., et al. (2022).
+> L. Hounsome, D. Herr, R. Bryant, R. Smith, L. Loman, J. Harris, U. Youhan, E. Dzene, P. Hadjipantelis, H. Long, T. Laurence,  S. Riley,  F. Cumming (2022).
 Epidemiological impact of a large number of incorrect negative SARS-CoV-2 test results in South West England during September and October 2021. https://doi.org/10.1101/2022.11.30.22282922

 To get in contact to discuss this work, please email: luke.hounsome@ukhsa.gov.uk or raise an issue on the repository.